 It’s possible the key to optimizing your search engine marketing ads is actually reorganizing your landing page and making your CTA clearer.

-Picking & optimizing your bids
+Choosing & optimizing your bids

 Sure, companies like Google offer automated bidding and optimization using machine learning, which can work reasonably well.
-But the highest performing PPC campaigns should have a balanced blend of automated technology and talented PPC experts.

 PPC needs money to function, no matter what.
 The best thing you can hope for is to maximize the value you get from the money you spend.

-• Should you pay for views, clicks, or conversions?
+- Should you pay for views, clicks, or conversions?
 A CPC (cost per click) strategy means you’re only getting charged for clicks.
 Views/impressions are free, but clicks that don’t result in conversions are costly.
 Paying for visitors has the potential to bring in a considerable amount of traffic.
 But if no one converts, you get nothing out of it.
 Paying for conversions means you have a guaranteed return, but it can be the most expensive SEM strategy.
 All three methods have their role.

-• At the same time, what metric should you optimize for?
+- At the same time, what metric should you optimize for?
 Do you want to get more views, focus on lead generation, improve brand awareness, or increase conversions?
 Different paid search campaigns can have different goals, and the goal isn’t necessarily reflected in the bidding strategy.

-• Don’t forget bidding caps on per-ad and per-campaign bases.
-Per-ad limits prevent overly-expensive click and conversion auctions from draining your budget.
+- Don’t forget bidding caps on per-ad and per-campaign bases.
+Per-ad limits prevent overly expensive click and conversion auctions from draining your budget.
 Per-campaign caps help you avoid overrunning your total budget.
 Nothing is as disheartening as leaving an ad uncapped and accidentally spending a whole month’s budget in a week.

-• Bidding strategies vary from platform to platform, as do the nuances of how you can use them.
+- Bidding strategies vary from platform to platform, as do the nuances of how you can use them.
 The options available and their pros and cons will differ between Facebook, Google, Microsoft, and other platforms like Taboola, Bidvertiser, or Clicksor.

 It’s worth digging into specific resources for each ad network when you want to use them.